genepi-freiburg/metaGWASmanager/README.md

 | ...                    |
 | Study_name_N           |

-The file should be save withing the created *metaanalysis* directory.
+The file should be save within the created *metaanalysis* directory.

 ```{r, eval=FALSE}